ITPNYU/ITP-IMA-Community-Guidelines/facilitation.md

-# 💜 Facilitation / Getting Help
+# 💜 Facilitation and Getting Help

 As we are individually responsible for upholding ethical standards of learning and making, we are also responsible for holding ourselves and each other accountable.
 Voicing concerns and addressing issues is part of how we keep each other safe, foster open communication, and strive to grow and learn as a community.